OpenABL/OpenABL/README.md

 separately.
 For convenience a script to download and build the different backend libraries is provided.

 Some of the backends have additional build or runtime dependencies.
-To install all of them run:
+Most of them can be installed by running:

 ```sh
 sudo apt-get install git autoconf libtool libxml2-utils xsltproc \
                      default-jdk maven
 ```

+FlameGPU additionally requires a CUDA installation.

-The backends can then be downloaded and built using the following command (run from the root directory, not the build directory):
+The backends can then be downloaded and built using the following command:

 ```sh
 # To build all